Charles B. Towns: Towns Hospital

-Charles B. Towns Hospital was located at 293 Central Park West in Manhattan.
-Towns started the hospital in 1901, and the roaring twenties and the increase in alcoholism made it successful.
+The roaring twenties and the increase in alcoholism contributed to the hospital’s success.
 However, after the stock market crash of 1929 admissions to the hospital had significantly declined.

 The hospital aimed at drying out the well-to-do patient.
 It was an expensive detoxification facility and one was not admitted unless the fee was paid in advance or a backer guaranteed to pay the fee which in those days was $200 to $350 for a five-day stay.
+W. C. Fields, Lillian Russell, and John Barrymore reportedly required the treatment that Towns provided.
 At this time the Chief of Staff was Dr. William Duncan Silkworth.
-Silkworth had lost all his savings in the market collapse and he had come to Towns to help alcoholics.